-- 1. By June 2014, the European Commission shall, after consulting ESRB and EBA, review whether the macro-prudential regulation contained on this Regulation and the Directive [inserted by OP] is sufficient to mitigate systemic risks in sectors, regions and member states in the European union including assessing; - i) whether the current macro-prudential tools in this Regulation and the Directive [Inserted by OP] are effective, efficient and transparent

-- iii) whether the coverage and the possible degrees of overlap between different macroprudential tools for targeting similar risks in this Regulation and the Directive [Inserted by OP] are adequate and, if appropriate, propose new macro-prudential regulation. - iv) how internationally agreed standards for systemic institutions interacts with the provisions in this Regulation and the Directive [inserted by OP] and, if appropriate, propose new regulation taking into account these internationally agreed standards.
+- 1. By 30 June 2014, the Commission shall, after consulting the ESRB and EBA, review whether the macroprudential rules contained in this Regulation and Directive 2013/.../EU\ are sufficient to mitigate systemic risks in sectors, regions and Member States including assessing: - (a) whether the current macroprudential tools in this Regulation and Directive 2013/.../EU\ are effective, efficient and transparent; - (b) whether the coverage and the possible degrees of overlap between different macroprudential tools for targeting similar risks in this Regulation and Directive 2013/.../EU\ are adequate and, if appropriate, propose new macroprudential rules; - (c) how internationally agreed standards for systemic institutions interacts with the provisions in this Regulation and Directive 2013/.../EU\ and, if appropriate, propose new rules taking into account those internationally agreed standards.